Sheehy Hyundai sued AGAIN in Forgery and Fraud Allegations

 - The dealership paying our attorney’s fees.

 Our clients in forgery and fraud cases have their attorney’s fees paid out of compensation we recover from the dealership.
-For your Free Consultation, use our Online Quick Contact Form, or call us at 410 583 8000, and we will be in touch quickly to discuss your claims.
+For your Legal Consultation, use our Online Quick Contact Form, or call us at 410 583 8000, and we will be in touch quickly to discuss your claims.

 Dealer Keeps the Down Payment When Financing Not Approved

 Generally, another common scheme involves Spot Delivery.
 Spot Delivery is when a dealer lets a customer drive off the lot with the new car before financing is approved.
 After the customer takes delivery, the dealer has only 4 days to let the customer know, in writing, if financing has not been approved.
 Maryland’s Spot Delivery law has strict requirements that dealers usually fail to comply with.